arby36/monobot/README.md

 *Bashing through new AND old bugs*, there should not be too many errors.

-Wikipedia Challenge is dead, so that will be fixed in 0.0.6
+Wikipedia Challenge is *still* dead.
+It's been put aside.